tranSMART-Foundation/GWAVA/README.md

   ** Line 45: Should contain the URL of where the Gwava part will be deployed.
 It is already configured for the test instances and so is the war file.
   ** Line 88: Keystore details go at line.

+Make sure the version numbers are correct: in web-app/index.html, VERSION.txt, and build.xml